FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 ### Working with Missing Values
 To have any hope of comparing these listings with each other, there is a minimum amount of information required.
 All real estate websites have varying information, most aren’t consistent with where they include what detail, for example confusing floor area / building footprint with site area, which distorted the output quite severely.

-For this particular analysis, the crucial information we decided on was the number of Beds, Baths, Listed Sales or Rental Price and Suburb, as this is the most consistently accurate.
+For this analysis, the crucial information we decided on was the number of Beds, Baths, Listed Sales or Rental Price and Suburb, as this is the most consistently accurate.

 All rows missing any one of these pieces of information is discarded as this breaks the calculation.
+Listing price also had some non-numeric values in there.
+As this is a crucial column its prudent to drop the record.

 ```python
 print(df.shape, 'Before')